 The dental amalgam safety controversy

 The FDA and the American Dental Association (ADA) insist that amalgams are safe and that the low levels of mercury they release and that get absorbed pose no health concerns.
-However, some experts disagree and assert that the safety of dental amalgams is questionable.
+However, some experts disagree and assert that the safety of dental amalgams is questionable and poise a mercury poisoning risk.
 The latest research shows that a percentage of the population is uniquely susceptible to mercury toxicity because of their genetic predisposition.
 Over the last few years, studies have found that people with specific genetic variants are more likely to experience symptoms of mercury poisoning from fillings and other sources of elemental mercury.

 How do I know if I have mercury poisoning?

 The range of possible mercury toxicity symptoms is quite large.
-Symptoms differ depending on the form of mercury, the dose, and the time period over which the mercury poisoning occurred.
+Mercury poisoning symptoms differ depending on the form of mercury, the dose, and the time period over which the mercury poisoning occurred.
 Exposure to a large amount of mercury in a short period of time can quickly lead to severe symptoms.
 But low-grade, chronic exposure to mercury from dental amalgams generally causes more subtle and nonspecific symptoms.